 What’s being done to help veterans fight lung disease?

 Veterans’ lung disease is an important topic to understand.
 Traditional medications like bronchodilators and corticosteroids work to manage lung disease symptoms.
 They can typically be used in combination with other therapies as well.
-Stem cell therapy works to promote healing from within the lungs, potentially addressing the disease at its source and improving lung function.
+Cellular therapy works to promote healing from within the lungs, potentially addressing the disease at its source and improving lung function.